The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation

 \section{Introduction}

 Modern artificial intelligence is characterized by large pretrained language models (PTLMs) with strong language capabilities to be adapted to various downstream tasks.
 The success of PTLMs rests on carefully-designed pretraining tasks to bestow the capability we expect on the model.
-Current PTLMs are mostly trained on self-supervised objectives, which started from masked language modelling (MLM) and next sentence prediction (NSP) in BERT \cite{DBLP:conf/naacl/DevlinCLT19}, but recently evolved into more difficult ones such as whole word masking \cite{DBLP:journals/taslp/CuiCLQY21}, span masking \cite{DBLP:journals/tacl/JoshiCLWZL20}, text infilling, and token deletion \cite{DBLP:conf/acl/LewisLGGMLSZ20}.
+Current PTLMs are mostly trained on self-supervised tasks, which started from masked language modelling (MLM) and next sentence prediction (NSP) in BERT \cite{DBLP:conf/naacl/DevlinCLT19}, but recently evolved into more difficult ones such as whole word \cite{DBLP:journals/taslp/CuiCLQY21} or span masking \cite{DBLP:journals/tacl/JoshiCLWZL20}, text infilling, and token deletion \cite{DBLP:conf/acl/LewisLGGMLSZ20}.
 While the rather simple NSP has been replaced by sentence permutation, document rotation \cite{DBLP:conf/acl/LewisLGGMLSZ20}, and sentence order prediction \cite {DBLP:conf/iclr/LanCGGSS20}.
 All those efforts introduced more challenges in the pretraining phase to mine stronger semantic supervision signals out of unlabelled data.

-This is particularly important for pretrained spoken language models like wav2vec2 \cite{DBLP:conf/nips/BaevskiZMA20} and HuBERT \cite{DBLP:journals/taslp/HsuBTLSM21} based on MLM on phonetic units from lower-level audio signals, which are less informative and require models to carry out additional labor on acoustics.
+Such semantic-rich supervision is particularly relevant for pretrained spoken language models like wav2vec2 \cite{DBLP:conf/nips/BaevskiZMA20} and HuBERT \cite{DBLP:journals/taslp/HsuBTLSM21} based on MLM on (sub-)phonetic units from lower-level audio signals, which are less informative and require models to carry out additional labor on acoustics.
 Therefore, their high-level capacities are more restricted.
-This may explain why automatic speech recognition (ASR) models fine-tuned upon them with paired data still have a role in fully end-to-end (E2E) SLU systems, often as a pretrained feature extractor \cite {DBLP:conf/icassp/SeoKL22,DBLP:conf/icassp/AroraDDCUPZKGYV22}.
-Unlike the cascaded SLU in which ASR produces transcripts for further processing, in such E2E systems ASR as an auxiliary task or additional pretraining stage provides strong supervision to explicitly link audio signals to representations that correspond to the denser and semantic-richer textual space, which is valuable for downstream understanding tasks.
+This may explain why automatic speech recognition (ASR) models fine-tuned upon them with paired data still have a role in fully end-to-end (E2E) SLU, often as a pretrained feature extractor \cite {DBLP:conf/icassp/SeoKL22,DBLP:conf/icassp/AroraDDCUPZKGYV22}.
+Unlike the cascaded SLU in which ASR produces transcripts for text processing, in such E2E systems ASR as an auxiliary or additional pretraining task provides strong supervision to explicitly link audio to representations that correspond to the denser and semantic-richer textual space, which is valuable for downstream understanding tasks.